O&P Design Software: Why Clinical Control Matters More Than Automation

 Loss of anatomical continuity

-A better system ensures that modifications respect natural limb geometry.
+A better system ensures modifications respect natural limb geometry.
 Smooth anatomical carving allows reductions without compromising shape integrity.

 This is where digital tools need to feel less mechanical and more intuitive.